Updated July 10, 2023

 - Source for corporations to raise money from the public.

 - It promotes capital formation in the country.

 - It is a medium for the general public to inculcate the habit of saving money.
 This money is an investment in corporations that utilize this money for productive purposes.

 - It provides employment opportunities which leads to economic growth.

 Working in the stock market can be confusing, so people lose money in stock investing.
 Now let’s understand the mechanism of the stock market in simple words.
 As previously discussed, a stock market is where stocks are bought and sold.
 A company makes available its shares to the public, purchases by the investors, and, in turn, gets a stake of ownership in the company.

 All of us know that this buying and selling is because of the economic law of supply and demand, which moves the prices of these securities and hence the market.
 For example, if there are a limited number of shares and the number of people who want to buy them is higher, the prices will increase for those shares and vice versa.
 This share demand depends on how well the company has been and is doing financially, though it also considers its plans.

 The buying and selling work around the simple concept that investors want to make the highest returns: buying the stock before the prices go up and selling them before it decreases.
 So the investors make money either through the price differential or dividends the company announces on a per-share basis, based on their profits.
 Also, companies do not declare dividends even if they have made profits as they want to retain them for future growth and operations.

 How to Invest in the Stock Market?

 Anyone with money can invest in stocks, but only those who know and understand this market well can succeed in this industry.
-Majorly stock trading is done with the help of a broker who acts as the middleman between the investor and the stock exchange.
-Brokers who execute orders for the investors are called full-service brokers and charge a high commission against those who do not provide investment advice, called discount brokers.
+Majorly, stock trading takes place with the help of a broker who acts as the middleman between the investor and the stock exchange.
+Brokers who execute orders for investors are full-service brokers and charge a high commission against those who do not provide investment advice, called discount brokers.